data-integrations/wrangler/docs/directives/flatten.md

 ## Usage Notes

-The `flatten` directive is useful for the flexible exploration of repeated data.
+The FLATTEN directive is useful for the flexible exploration of repeated data.

-To maintain the association between each flattened value and the other fields in the record, the `flatten` directive copies all of the other columns into each new record.
+To maintain the association between each flattened value and the other fields in the record, the FLATTEN directive copies all of the other columns into each new record.

 ## Examples